.png)

 The People's Depot (TPD) is our beverage container redemption center currently operating under the Morrison Bridge.
 It is operated by canners, for canners—people who collect cans and bottles for income.

-Ground Score is excited to announce that a prospective brick-and-mortar location has been identified for our depot at 1041 SE Brooklyn St. in Portland.
-This move will allow us to:
+Ground Score is excited to announce that a prospective brick-and-mortar location has been identified for our depot at 1109 SE Brooklyn St. in Portland.
+This move will allow us to support our workers and customers better in a safe, indoor environment.

-TPD, which is already a world-renowned model of inclusive recycling by creating formal jobs for informal recyclers, is excited to partner with the Oregon Beverage Recycling Cooperative (OBRC) and our local grocers to create an inclusive space for everyone to redeem their bottles and cans.
+TPD, which is already a world-renowned model of inclusive recycling by creating formal jobs for informal recyclers, is happy to continue our partnership with the Oregon Beverage Recycling Cooperative (OBRC) to maintain an inclusive space for everyone to redeem their bottles and cans.

 The People's Depot location and hours: